metablaster/WindowsFirewallRuleset/README.md

 Just make sure you follow below notices:

-1. Provide some documentation or official reference for your rules so that it can be easy to verify that these rules do not contain mistakes, for example, for ICMP rules you would provide a link to [IANA](https://www.iana.org) with relevant reference document.
+1. Provide some documentation or official reference for your rules so that it can be easy to verify that these rules don't contain mistakes, for example, for ICMP rules you would provide a link to [IANA](https://www.iana.org) with relevant reference document.
 2. If you would like to suggest new rules or improving existing ones, but you can't push an update here, please open new issue here on github and provide details